CFN-softbio/VISION/frontend/README.md

     ```bash
     pyenv install 3.12.7
     ```
-3. Create the venv with the new Python version
+3. Create the venv (with name e.g. .venv) with the new Python version
     ```bash
     pyenv virtualenv 3.12.7 .venv
     ```